Why I built a keyboard for the CLI renaissance

 Two versions

 KeyJawn Lite is free.
-Full QWERTY keyboard with the terminal key row, number row, alt character popups, and shift/caps lock.
-No permissions required.
-No network access.
+Full QWERTY keyboard with the terminal key row, number row, alt character popups, voice input, clipboard history (30 items), built-in slash commands, swipe gestures, per-app autocorrect, configurable quick key, color-coded extra row, haptic feedback, and shift/caps lock.
+Requires microphone permission for voice input.
+No network access, no tracking.

 Try it